$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 Key clarifications on what counts:

-- Does not count: Days spent on a job-seeker visa, periods of unemployment or job transition, full-time study periods (including Master's programmes), and days spent in Turkey or outside the Netherlands.
+• Does not count: Days spent on a job-seeker visa, periods of unemployment or job transition, full-time study periods (including Master's programmes), and other periods that are not qualifying employment or self-employment.

 The 2026 Fee

-The fee for Dövizle Askerlik is indexed twice a year to the Turkish Civil Servant Salary Coefficient.
-As of 2026, the fee is approximately 243,013 TRY, payable in a single installment.
-This figure will be updated again in mid-2026 based on the next indexation.
+The fee for Dövizle Askerlik is indexed to the Turkish Civil Servant Salary Coefficient.
+The 2026 research figure is approximately 243,013 TRY, payable in a single installment; confirm the current amount with the consular office before payment.

 Free Download